CivicActions/compliancetools/README.md

 **Compliance Tools** is a suite of tools that facilitate the creation of system specific compliance documentation.
 For example, these tools may be used to generate a _System Security Plan_ (SSP) which is a necessary component of an _Authority to Operate_ (ATO) for federal systems.

-Currently there are six tools; `createfiles`, `makefamilies`, `makessp`, `creatematrix`, `selectcontrols` and `exportto`.
+Currently, there are six tools; `createfiles`, `makefamilies`, `makessp`, `creatematrix`, `selectcontrols` and `exportto`.
 These tools are generally wrapped in a docker container for ease of deployment and use, e.g., [drydockcloud/ci-compliancetools](https://github.com/drydockcloud/ci-compliancetools).

 ### createfiles